Mistakes to avoid on an African Safari

 This last little tip is from me, and it is so important to remember.

-Your Safari Guide and Camp Staff know what they are doing, so when they tell you to do something listen.
+Your Safari Guide and Camp Staff, work in the top African Safari destinations, and know what they are doing.
+When they tell you to do something, please listen.

 Something as simple as taking a buddy to the bathroom with you if you’re on a camp safari can seem silly.
 However, if you’re by yourself an animal could stalk up to you and grab you, and no one would know.